dmitrijza/hibernate-plain/README.md

 # hibernate-plain

-Boilerplate code used to create ORM Hibernate connections with the corresponding base repository classes.
-Uses ```reflections``` library to find all the classes annotated with ```@Entity``` in the classpath.
-Extracted from old projects.
+The boilerplate code extracted from old projects', consists of utility classes to provide a convenient way of working with Hibernate core module in a singleton manner.
+Uses ```reflections``` to look up POJO classes.

-#### Example of the utility HibernateInitializer class instantiation
+#### Example of the HibernateInitializer instantiation.
 ```
 HibernateInitializer.install(
     "org.project.core.data.pojo",